Nigeria’s Flying Eagles arrive in Buenos Aires ahead of U-20 World Cup

-The delegation of two-time runners-up Nigeria have arrived in Buenos Aires, the capital of Argentina, for a 10-day camping programme ahead of this year’s FIFA U20 World Cup finals.
+The delegation of two-time runners-up Nigeria has arrived in Buenos Aires, the capital of Argentina, for a 10-day camping programme ahead of this year’s FIFA U20 World Cup finals.

 With a record of having finished with the silver medals in 1989 and 2005, and with the bronze medals in 1985, the Flying Eagles are hoping to break the duck and collect the top prize in their 13th appearance at a tournament they first graced in Mexico 40 years ago.

-That year, they stunned the then-Soviet Union 1-0 through a well-taken goal by Tarila Okorowanta in Monterrey but then lost 0-3 to Brazil in their second game in Guadalajara.
+That year, they stunned then Soviet Union 1-0 through a well-taken goal by Tarila Okorowanta in Monterrey but then lost 0-3 to Brazil in their second game in Guadalajara.
 Needing a victory to reach the knock-out round, the Flying Eagles could only draw with The Netherlands in their final group game in Monterrey.

 Nigeria has been slotted in Group D for this year’s championship and will play the Dominican Republic, Italy and Brazil in that order in the group phase.